Surrounded on every side, naked before all eyes.

 Not too long ago, I wrote about how I have been “blooming lately;” growing in faith and love for my Savior, and in a passion to follow His Way.
 The poem you just read has been in the works for a while, having evolved from previous thoughts, and even some previous published works of mine.

-My hope in sharing this with you is that you get just a small grasp of how great the love of Jesus is; how He forgives and loves those who are least deserving.
+My hope in sharing this with you is that you get just a small glimpse of how great the love of Jesus is; how He forgives and loves those who are least deserving.
 But since He forgives the least worthy (the least worthy being all of mankind), that should spur the forgiven to live that much more passionately for the Kingdom of Jesus Christ and according to His calling.
 That is not to say that all of a Christian’s sins are immediately put to death and they gain perfection upon conversion, but I am saying that sins should daily be put to death, and every Christian should live in the victory that comes through the power of the Holy Spirit dwelling within them.

 Sins that once dragged the lost into death and self-destruction no longer have dominion over the forgiven and repentant soul.
 Live in newness of life.
 Even as Jesus washed you and forgave you, live in holiness and in complete adoration and love for Him.
 Let His Holy Spirit work within you and through you; producing fruits of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23).